saturncloud/examples/examples/dashboard-streamlit/README.md

 st.markdown(
     """
     Uniform Manifold Approximation and Projection (UMAP) is a general-purpose dimension reduction algorithm.
-Similar to t-distributed stochastic neighbor embedding (t-SNE), you can use UMAP to visualize the relationships between datapoints.
+Similar to t-distributed stochastic neighbor embedding (t-SNE), you can use UMAP to visualize the relationships between data points.
 In this example, we are training a three-component UMAP model on MNIST datasets and then displaying the 3D graph of the result.
 The color of the point in the graph is based on the label.
-In the resulting graph, blobs of colors show that UMAP clustered datapoints with similar labels together.
+In the resulting graph, blobs of colors show that UMAP clustered data points with similar labels together.
     """
 )